How to speed up your WordPress site (27 easy ways that actually work)

 Strategy Why it matters

-Minify CSS and JavaScript Smaller files load quicker
+Minify CSS and JavaScript Removes unnecessary code so files load quicker

-The easiest way to a faster WordPress site
+The easiest way to speed up your WordPress site

-WP-Optimize handles caching, image compression, and database cleanup in one simple package, so you can focus on your content, not your speed scores.
+WP-Optimize handles caching, image compression, and database cleanup in one simple package, so you can focus on your content instead of worrying about performance.

 27 ways to speed up your WordPress site